kazumakano/box_rec/README.md

 # Box Rec
-This is box usage state recognizer for trusco recorded videos.
+This is box usage recognizer for trusco recorded videos.